SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 }
 ```

-If we want to update only specific data, for example, to change the author of a book, we use the **PATCH** method.
+If we want to update only specific data, for example, to change the book author, we use the **PATCH** method.

 Choose the **PATCH** method and for the **URL**, copy and paste the following line into **Postman**: